 Pick Up Some Greens At The Annual Plant Sale

-On Friday, May 22 and Saturday, May 23 from 9 am to 4 pm the annual plant sale at The Village Green will be taking place.
-Now is your time to purchase native ferns, trillium and more along with a selection of shrubs and trees.
+On Friday, May 26 and Saturday, May 27 from 9 a.m. to 4 p.m. the annual plant sale at The Village Green will be taking place.
+Now is your time to purchase native ferns, trillium and more, along with a selection of shrubs and trees.
 All proceeds help maintain the Village Green and assist with other conservancy projects.

 Walk On The Beach

 Leland is famous for its long stretches of uninterrupted beaches.
-While Lake Michigan may still be a little chilly for swimming over Memorial Day Weekend, there is no better way to spend a few hours than to walk along it’s shore.
+While Lake Michigan may still be a little chilly for swimming over Memorial Day Weekend, there is no better way to spend a few hours than to walk along its shore.
 Visit Van’s Beach (which has convenient parking located right at the entrance) and take off towards the Whaleback Sand Dune.
+Be sure and keep an eye out for Leland’s famous blue stones!

 Grab A Sandwich At The Cheese Shop

 Ask any Leland native where to get a good sandwich and they will unhesitatingly say “The Cheese Shop.”
-For over 25 years The Village Cheese Shanty, located in the middle of historic Fishtown, has been selling gourmet sandwiches, speciatly food products, and award winning Leelanau County wines and beer.
-Open everyday May through October, The Cheese Shanty is the perfect place to get lunch to go for either a casual picnic on the beach, a hike up the dunes, or a trip to the Manitou Islands.
+For over 25 years The Village Cheese Shanty, located in the middle of historic Fishtown, has been selling gourmet sandwiches, specialty food products, and award-winning Leelanau County wines and beer.
+Open every day May through October, The Cheese Shanty is the perfect place to get lunch to go for either a casual picnic on the beach, a hike up the dunes, or a trip to the Manitou Islands.
+Check out the menu.

 Manitou Island Transit Company Island Tours

 The Manitou Island Transit Company offers a variety of ways for visitors to get out on Lake Michigan and experience the wild beauty of the Manitou Islands firsthand.
-Launching off the docks of historic Fishtown in downtown Leland, the Transit Company runs day trips to South Manitou, as well as overnight camping trips to both North and South Manitou, and evening shoreline tour that takes you along the Manitou Passage to landmarks like Good Harbor Bay and Pyramid Point.
-Of course, the Transit Crew make sure that everyone is back on dry land in time to enjoy dinner at one of Leland’s restaurants.
+Launching off the docks of historic Fishtown in downtown Leland, the Transit Company runs day trips to South Manitou, as well as overnight camping trips to both North and South Manitou, and an evening shoreline tour that takes you along the Manitou Passage to landmarks like Good Harbor Bay and Pyramid Point.
+Of course, the transit crew makes sure that everyone is back on dry land in time to enjoy dinner at one of Leland’s restaurants.